Susanna talks about her writing, and about Minette's Feast:

 In 2008, Susanna returned to writing for older kids with Painting the Wild Frontier: The Art and Adventures of George Catlin (Clarion, 2008).
 This biography of the 19th century artist-adventurer received three starred reviews and was named a Booklist Top Ten Arts Book for Youth and a Kirkus Reviews' Best Book for Young Adults.

-Susanna's newest picture book, Minette's Feast: A Delicious Story of Julia Child and Her Cat (Abrams), is about the bestselling chef's first cat, a Parisian who lapped up Child's leftovers but preferred mice.
+Susanna's picture book, Minette's Feast: A Delicious Story of Julia Child and Her Cat (Abrams, 2012), is about the bestselling chef's first cat, a Parisian who lapped up Child's leftovers but preferred mice.
+The book received starred reviews in School Library Journal, Kirkus, Booklist, and Shelf Awareness and was on the best-books-of-the-year list, CCBC Choices.

 A former professional dancer, Susanna studied at the Royal Academy of Dancing in London and the American Ballet Theatre School in New York.
 She holds a B.F.A. in dance from New York University's Tisch School of the Arts and a Certificate in Movement Analysis from the Laban/Bartenieff Institute of Movement Studies.
 She worked for ten years as a floral designer and owner of Flowers by Susanna.
 During that time she designed flowers for Julia Child's 80th birthday party, a dinner in honor of five Prime Ministers, and many other exciting events.